Sophisticated Science Seminars

 Bad Bugs: This program focuses its lens on the state of NJ and five of the most impactful invasive insect species that now call the Garden State home.
 Join TBZ’s Educators to discover how YOU can help stop invasive species in their tracks.
 Dates and Times TBA.

 Wild Careers: A course specifically geared towards high school students (ages 13-18).
 Find out about all the ways you can work in a zoo and what it takes to get these jobs.
 Experience behind-the-scenes chats with both our animal keepers and our management staff about the day-to-day highlights of their jobs, and the journey they took to get their jobs.
-January 22, February 26, and March 19 now available for registration.
+Summer Dates: June 18 and August 20.
+Registration is open.

 Biology, Evolution, and Adaptations: This seminar explores the basics of biology and genetics, and how evolution occurs over time.
 Come experience firsthand how evolution is reflected in animal species’ adaptations today.
 Dates and Times TBA.